tarwn/lessthandot-hugo/blogs/content/posts/2012-11-28-utilizing-sql-server-reports-from.md

 Open SSMS and connect to a server.
 In many cases, this point is a hard point if the server name isn’t known.
 Ask, if they are a developer, to check connection strings in applications or even the services.msc listing for SQL Server.
 If a named instance is installed, the name will be in the service name.

-Once connected to an instance from SSMS, right click the server name and scroll to Reports&#8211;>Standard Reports&#8211;>click Server Dashboard
+Once connected to an instance from SSMS, right click the server name and scroll to Reports–>Standard Reports–>click Server Dashboard

 ![][1]